 How powerful does a hair dryer need to be?

 In simple terms, the more powerful a dryer is, the hotter the element will get and the faster it can blow-dry your hair.
 However, this doesn't take into account technology, such as airflow concentrators and brushless motors, plus extreme heat causes damage, so bigger isn’t necessarily better when it comes to power.
 As a general guide, the best hair dryers have more than 1500W of power.

 Do I need a diffuser on my hair dryer?

-If you have curly hair, yes, although some would argue that very curly hair types shouldn't go anywhere near a dryer, but waiting to air dry is neither practical nor enjoyable a lot of the time.
-A diffuser attachment will simply cradle hair as it gently dries, rather than forcing the cuticle this way and that, and destroying lovely natural movement.
+If you have curly hair, yes, although some would argue that very curly hair types shouldn't go anywhere near a dryer.
+Nonetheless, waiting to air-dry is neither practical nor enjoyable a lot of the time.
+A diffuser attachment will simply cradle hair as it gently dries, rather than forcing the cuticle this way and that, and destroying the lovely natural movement.

 Do I need a cold-shot button on my hair dryer?